lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 (e.g., rare cases where the source is faint or gone *and* in a region of slightly oversubtracted sky background).
 It is only ever fully safe to use this function when using ``SNR > 5`` *detections* in PVIs.

 1.4.
 Click "Search".
-(In the figure above, see the red arrow labeled number two).

 1.5.
-In the results view, see that the query has returned forced flux measurements in the table (bottom of the figure below).
+In the results view, see that the query has returned forced flux measurements in the table (right hand side of the figure below), and the "coverage" panel on the left-hand side.
+To plot the lightcurve instead of the "coverage" image, click on the "Active Chart" tab.

+1.6.
+The defalt plot will be the dec vs. RA (the plotting defaults to plot the data in the two leftmost columns of the table).
-To plot the lightcurve instead of the default xy plot of RA vs. Dec, open the plot parameters pop-up window by clicking on the settings icon (double gears, as the red arrow points in the figure below).
+To change the plot, open the plot parameters pop-up window by clicking on the settings icon (a single gear above the plot window).

 .. figure:: /_static/portal_tut05_step01b.png
     :name: portal_tut05_step01b
     :alt: A screenshot of the default results view that is returned for the query.

-1.6.
+1.7.
 Update the plot parameters as shown in the figure below.
 Note that the grid line in the y-axis is selected.
 Click "Apply".
+Note how the grid lines in the y-axis illustrate that "off-peak" (non-detection) forced fluxes can be negative.

 .. figure:: /_static/portal_tut05_step01c.png
     :width: 300
     :name: portal_tut05_step01c
     :alt: A screenshot of the plot parameters pop-up window, with the parameters set to display the i-band lightcurve.

-1.7.
-Remove the sky image panel of the results view by clicking on the "Bi-view Tables" button at upper right in the figure below.
-Note how the grid lines in the y-axis illustrate that "off-peak" (non-detection) forced fluxes can be negative.
+**Plot parameters selection in the pop-up window, set to display the i-band lightcurve**

 .. figure:: /_static/portal_tut05_step01d.png
     :name: portal_tut05_step01d
-    :alt: A screenshot of the results view showing only the table and the i-band lightcurve.
+    :alt: A screenshot of the results view showing the table and the i-band lightcurve.

+**Results view showing the table and the i-band light curve**

 1.8.
 Restrict the x-axis (MJD range) to only show the lightcurve around the dates of peak brightness: reopen the plot parameters pop-up window, and under Chart Options set the ``X Min`` to be 930 and ``X Max`` to be 1010.